mostek-6502/Java-Telemetry-Client/README.md

 The current hardware / sofware configuration of the Java client, can process 500 groups of data.
-Perfromance was measured on worst case scenario hardware platforms to ensure high levels of performance in production mode.
+Performance was measured on worst case scenario hardware platforms to ensure high levels of performance in production mode.